Study / Foundation Studies /

 All our subjects are delivered through a combination of live and flexible activities.

-Your teachers will work through materials with you and your classmates (both onshore and offshore) during scheduled live lessons on Microsoft Teams.
+Your teachers will work through materials with you and your classmates.
 With the help of breakout rooms and other tools, your teachers will give you every opportunity to engage with your classmates and learn.
-You will practise your English skills in these live lessons – skills that are crucial to your success at University.
+You will practise your English skills in these lessons – skills that are crucial to your success at University.

-Outside of these live lessons, you will be given clear instructions to guide you through flexible learning activities.
-These activities involve a combination of digital tools and other resources to deepen your learning – whenever and wherever you want to.
+Outside of these lessons, you will be given clear instructions to guide you through flexible learning activities.
+These activities involve a combination of digital tools and other resources to deepen your learning – whenever and wherever you want to learn.
 You will watch interactive videos, complete online quizzes, read digital texts and more.
 Your progress will be monitored and you will receive personalised feedback based on your understanding and performance.

 Enrol in a Foundation Studies programme and receive: